What Are the NAIC’s Suitability Guidelines?

 What Training Requirements Are Mandated by the NAIC?

-The NAIC outlines training requirements for the CE course in Section 7 of its revised Model Regulation.
+The NAIC outlines training requirements for the course in Section 7 of its revised Model Regulation.
 According to the NAIC, “a producer shall not solicit the sale of an annuity product unless the producer has adequate knowledge of the product to recommend the annuity, and the producer is in compliance with the insurer’s standards for product training.”

-- Types and classifications of annuities
+- Annuity types and classifications

 - Primary uses of annuities